 In AWM magazine #39 – february 2011 a short article by Michiel van Raaij is published about the project on the urban densification plan Carouge Bachet in Geneva.

 "The Dutch architects Marcel Lok and Berry Beuving have drawn up an urban plan for the densification of a residential area in Geneva, Switzerland.
 Residents are encouraged by the plan to leave their car behind."

-Marcel Lok_Architect and Vink Bouw have won the Buiksloterham sustainability tender in Amsterdam with Docklands for one of the five available building plots.
+Marcel Lok_Architect and Vink Bouw have won the Buiksloterham sustainability tender in Amsterdam with Docklands for one of the four available building plots.

 “The appearance of the building is reminiscent of harbor architecture, as can be found in Amsterdam, Hamburg and Copenhagen.
 The combination of robust bricks and concrete with no-nonsense detailing provides a sturdy appearance.
 The integrated wind turbines in the facade and the high roof with trees give the whole a playful touch.”